Udeshgn08/Graphicalprogram_map/README.md

 # Graphicalprogram_map
-Build an interactive graphical program in Java, to visuavalize large dataset tagged by geospatial information.
+Build an interactive graphical program in Java, to visualize large dataset tagged by geospatial information.

+# Course: Java DS and Beyond
+  Online resource: coursera